Construction Accident

 Frequently cited are New York State Labor Law Section 240, New York Labor Law Section 241(6), New York State Labor Law Section 200, and the safety regulations provided in the Industrial Code.

-• New York State Labor Law Section 241(6) also places a duty on contractors, property owners and their agents to provide a safe workplace.
-This duty applies to jobsites where construction, excavation, demolition or certain repair work is being done.
-The law provides protection to workers and, in addition, other individuals “lawfully frequenting” the job site.
+• New York State Labor Law Section 241(6) also places a duty on contractors, property owners, and their agents to provide a safe workplace.
+This duty applies to jobsites where construction, excavation, demolition, or certain repair work is being done.
+The law provides protection to workers and also other individuals “lawfully frequenting” the jobsite.
 Although there may be no duty on the part of a property owner or general contractor under Labor Law Section 240, there may be a duty under Labor Law Section 241(6).
 The law can be quite confusing.

-• New York State Labor Law Section 200 is a law similar to what some call “common law,” that is law established by court rulings and decisions over a long period of time.
-For a lawsuit against an owner or contractor under Labor Law Section 200, the injured worker would be required to show that the owner or general contractor had specific control over the manner in which the work was performed and the owner or contractor knew of a hazard and failed to take reasonable measures.
+• New York State Labor Law Section 200 is a law similar to what some call “common law,” which is law established by court rulings and decisions over a long period.
+For a lawsuit against an owner or contractor under Labor Law Section 200, the injured worker would be required to show that the owner or general contractor had specific control over the way the work was performed and that the owner or contractor knew of a hazard and failed to take reasonable measures.

 Attorney John Feroleto